Jobs In Tech That Don't Require Coding

 Educate the users on how to use the product.

 Improve the company's brand to attract more talent.

 Developers Relations Engineering is marketing that strictly targets the developer community.

 A Developer Relations Engineer would enjoy spending time at conferences and meeting new people.

-Google is a company I'm aware likes to hire Developer Relations Engineers.
+Google is a company I'm aware that likes to hire Developer Relations Engineers.

 I've noticed a rise in developer advocacy roles in the last few months.

-A Developer Advocate is someone who teaches other developers how to use a product.
-A Developer Advocate usually has a coding background, and they're someone who enjoys being around people.
+A Developer Advocate teaches other developers how to use a product.
+A Developer Advocate usually has a coding background and they're someone who enjoys being around people.